MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/logical-operations-conditional-statements.md

 Although the implementation of nested if statements is convenient in some cases, it can lead to complicated flows when many checks are needed.

-A more efficient way to achieve the same results is the use of complex logical expressions.
+A more efficient way to achieve the same results is the use of logical expressions.
 In the following example, you can see a single **If** action that offers the same result as the previously nested **If** actions.

 The expression in the **First operand** field uses the **AND** operator to check whether the variables **A** and **B** contain the value **10** and **5**, respectively.